-ED-341 Adaptations for Students With Exceptionalities (Fall & Spring; Yearly; 4.00 Credits; S,CW) The purpose of this course is to learn how to develop and manage effective inclusive learning environments for students with disabilities.
-Content will focus on the knowledge and skills necessary to create an instructional environment that communicates challenging expectations to students while utilizing and modifying research based instructional strategies/resources/ technologies.
+ED-341 Adaptations for Students With Exceptionalities (Spring; Yearly; 4.00 Credits; S,CW) The purpose of this course is to learn how to develop and manage effective inclusive learning environments for students with disabilities at the secondary level.
+Content will focus on the knowledge and skills necessary to create an instructional environment That communicates challenging expectations to students while utilizing and modifying research based instructional strategies/resources/technologies.
 Students will learn the critical components of effective collaboration with parents and professionals.
 Successful completion of a field experience in an educational setting is also a requirement.
 Prerequisites: ED110, ED111 and ED240.

-ED-342 Assessment Learners (Spring; Yearly; 3.00 Credits; S) This course provides opportunities for students to obtain more in in depth knowledge of and skill in of assessment as it pertains to students with disabilities, the special education system, and Pre-K through grade 4 education.
-Historical perspectives and as they relate to contemporary assessment practices are highlighted.
+ED-342 Assessment Learners (Spring; Yearly; 3.00 Credits; S) This course provide in depth knowledge of and skills in assessment as it pertains to students with disabilities, the special education system, and Pre-K through grade 4 education.
+Historical perspectives as they relate to contemporary assessment practices are highlighted.
 Focus is placed on selection and administration of assessment tools, scoring, and interpretation of data for early intervention and special education eligibility.
 Students will be required to write an Individual Family Service Plan (IFSP) and an Individual Education Plan (IEP).
 Prerequisites: ED120, ED121, ED130, and ED240.

-ED-343 Differentiated Instruction (Fall; Yearly; 3.00 Credits; S) The purpose of this course is to develop skills for the development and management of effective inclusive learning environments.
+ED-343 Differentiated Instruction (Fall; Yearly; 3.00 Credits; S) The purpose of this course is to develop skills for the development and management of effective inclusive learning environments at the Pre-K through Grade 4 level.
 Content will focus on the strategies necessary to create an instructional and social environment that communicates challenging expectations to students while utilizing and modifying research based instructional strategies/resources/technologies to address individual learning needs.
 Focus is placed on strategies for establishing positive relationships with students, parents, and professionals.
 Prerequisites: take ED120 and ED121 and ED240.
 Corequisites: ED400 and ED401.

 ED-350 Science Methods for Young Learners: Stem II (Spring; Yearly; 3.00 Credits; S) This course is for Education students seeking certification in the Pre-K-Grade 4 program, and is the third in a series of three courses intended to address the learning needs and best practices for teaching math, science, and technology to Pre-K-4 students in the 21st century classroom.
 The primary focus of this course will be in the sciences but will include the integration of math, technology, and engineering.
 Get ready for an exciting, fast paced course as we explore science and the process of teaching science to elementary students using student's natural curiosity.
 The main vehicle of exploration will be an inquiry approach as we discover STEM learning the way we want our students to experience it.
 Prerequisites: ED110 and ED111 and ED120 and ED121 or ED130.
 ED130 may be taken as an alternate prerequisite for ED120/ED121 only.